miriamkw/GluPredKit/README.md

 ```
 - `--file-name`: Give a file name to the configuration.
 Example: `my_config`.
 - `--data`: Name of the input CSV file containing the data.
 Note that this file needs to be located in `data/raw/`.
 Example: `df.csv`.
 - `--preprocessor`: The name of the preprocessor that shall be used.
 The preprocessor must be implemented in `glupredkit/preprocessors/`.
-The available preprocessor is:
+The available preprocessors are:
     - basic
+    - ohio_t1dm
 - `--prediction-horizons`: A comma-separated list of prediction horizons (in minutes) used in model training, without spaces.
 Example: `30,60`.
 - `--num-lagged-features`: The number of samples to use as time-lagged features.
 CGM values are sampled in 5-minute intervals, so 12 samples equals one hour.
 - `--num-features`: List of numerical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 Example: `CGM,insulin,carbs`.
 - `--cat-features`: List of categorical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 - `--test-size`: Test size is a number between 0 and 1, that defines the fraction of the data used for testing.
 Example: `0.25`.
+Note that for the Ohio T1DM dataset the test-size is automatically going to use the original separation between train and test data.

 #### Example
 Upon executing `glupredkit generate_config`, you will be sequentially prompted for each of the inputs above.